codebydant/DBScan-PCL-Optimized/README.md

 ```

 The previous command will run a docker container with the `danieltobon43/dbscan-octrees:1.0-ubuntu-20-04`  image and will share a `.pcd` file from the host machine (`[PATH TO YOUR PCD FOLDER]`) to the pcd folder in the container.

+## Note
+Be aware that mounted directory in the host machine will copy all the files in the target directory in the container.
+That's why I recommend to create a folder to store just .pcd/.ply/etc files that will be use with the container.

 More information about this docker image can be found in the docker hub repository.